hack-of-all-codes/project-kwl-remake/README.md

 - Use OAuth2: huge security risk with writing up our own security framework
 - Use Reactive endpoints for Server-to-Server communication
 - Mockito and JUnit5 Tests!!!
+- Payment and User Accounts should be stored in a transactional database

 ## Wishlist: Front End
 - Use ReactJS + Flux instead of Angular as the app framework